-$$MTTF= (3\lambda+\mu)/2\lambda^2 = (3MTTF/2) + (MTTF^2/2MTTR)$$ (5)
+$MTTF=(3\lambda+\mu)/2\lambda^2=(3MTTF/2)+(MTTF^2/2MTTR)$ (5)

-4.2 Dependability calculation
+5.2 Dependability calculation

 We evaluated the dependability of the basic configuration of the SAS shown in Fig. 2 and the redundant configuration shown in Fig. 5.
 For the dependability of the system, we evaluated the Availability of monitoring and control system in one bay.
-Table 2 shows the MTTF of the main components of the system.
+Table 4 shows the MTTF of the main components of the system.
 These MTTF values were calculated from the supply experience of Toshiba SASs.

-ruote 2 mir in for main components
+Table 4 MTTF for main components

 Components MTTF Remarks

 (year)

 Station 41 With HDD for historical

 Computer data recording

 Bay Control 154

 Unit (BCU)

-Ethernet switch 12 16 optical ports
+Ethernet switch 12 16 optical ports, Single

+power supply

+Ethernet switch 20 16 optical ports, Re-

+dundant power supply